aukilabs/posemesh/networking/README.md

 | ARM64 | Yes   | Yes          | Yes | Yes           |

 Note that building for `macOS`, `Mac-Catalyst`, `iOS` and `iOS-Simulator` can only be done on a machine that is running macOS.

+## Other scripts

+There are also other scripts which can aid in the development and deployment process:

+- `Build-Apple.ps1` script builds all Apple platform and architecture combinations.
+It takes one parameter for build type which can be `Debug`, `Release` (default) or `Both`.
+Similarly to `Build-Library.ps1`, flag `-InstallNecessaryRustToolchainsAndTargets` can be specified to allow the underlying script calls to install the necessary Rust toolchains and targets if missing.